digitalocean/template-app-platform-gradient-cua-chat/README.md

    - Check the model's documentation for its specific limit
    - Leave room for both input and output tokens

-4. **Best Practice**
-   - Use the default Max Tokens value unless you specifically need longer outputs
-   - For long conversations, consider starting a new chat to reset context

 ## Contributing

 Contributions are welcome!
 Please: